NinaMercedes/Nanopore-LSHTM-Omics/README.md

 !!! question  What do you think, is it a good assembly?

 ### Step 6.
 Annotate your assembly
-Ok so the assembly could be better, but how about we annotate some genes?
+Ok, so the assembly could be better, but how about we annotate some genes?
+Genome annotation identifies genes and other important elements within a DNA sequence.
+It predicts where genes are located and what they might do.
+This helps scientists understand the biological function of the genome.
+Annotation is crucial for studying how organisms work and evolve.
 We will do this using **Prokka**.
-This is a specialist software specific to bacteria.
+Prokka is a software tool used for rapid genome annotation of prokaryotic (bacterial and archaeal) genomes.
+It identifies genes, predicts their functions, and produces standard annotation files.
+Prokka streamlines the process by using multiple databases and tools in one easy step.
+It is widely used because it is fast, automated, and produces consistent results.
 There are lots of other tools for annotating Eukaryotes and beyond, however, this tool is well-developed for bacteria species.

 ```
 prokka --outdir assembly_annotation --prefix Ecoli_Japan_1 flye_output/assembly.fasta
 ```